Hadryan/features_extractor/README.md

 purposes, as part of a final project submission for MUMT 621, Music Information Retrieval at McGill University, Montreal: Winter semester, 2020.
 The demonstration will need a .pickle file that cannot be uploaded to Github due to size restrictions.
 Please contact the author if you are interested.

+feature_data.pickle must be placed in the project home directory.

 The accompanying scripts also assume the user has downloaded this respiratory database: https://www.kaggle.com/vbookshelf/respiratory-sound-database